freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/sass/nest-css-with-sass.english.md

 ## Description
 <section id='description'>
-Sass allows <dfn>nesting</dfn> of CSS rules, which is a useful way of organizing a style sheet.
+Sass allows nesting of CSS rules, which is a useful way of organizing a style sheet.
 Normally, each element is targeted on a different line to style it, like so:

 ```scss